Tyrrelstown: History

 The name Tyrrelstown (also spelled Tyrellstown or Tyrrellstown) originates from the Tyrrell family, including Hugh Tyrrel, who was granted lands in 1178 by Hugh de Lacy, Lord of Meath.
 Another notable figure, John Tirel (or Tyrrell), served as Chief Justice of the Common Pleas in Ireland during the late 14th century.
 Tyrrelstown historically formed part of the barony of Castleknock.

 To the south of the area stands Tyrrelstown House, a Georgian residence dating to 1720.
 It is a protected structure under the Fingal County Development Plan.
 Around 1580, the land was granted to the Bellings family, including Richard Bellings, a key figure in Confederate Ireland.

 Amenities

 Education

 Tyrrelstown is home to a secondary school affiliated with the Le Chéile Schools Trust and four national schools.
-These include two Educate Together schools (one being Tyrrelstown Educate Together NS), St Luke’s NS (Catholic patronage), and Gaelscoil an Chuilinn (under An Foras Pátrúnachta).
+These include two Educate Together schools (one being Tyrrelstown Educate Together National School), St Luke's National School (Catholic patronage), and Gaelscoil an Chuilinn (under An Foras Pátrúnachta).

-Tyrrelstown ET NS and St Luke’s NS were constructed using rapid-build methods by Western Building Systems.
+Tyrrelstown ETNS and St Luke's NS were constructed using rapid-build methods by Western Building Systems.
 In October 2018, they were temporarily closed due to fire safety concerns.

 Sport and youth services

-Tyrrelstown GAA club fields both Gaelic football and hurling teams, both boys and girls, up to Under-15 level.
+Tyrrelstown GAA club fields both Gaelic football and hurling teams.

 The Foróige youth service operates from the local community centre, providing activities for young people aged 10–18.

 Tyrrelstown FC, a local association football club founded in 2004, fields teams in the Athletic Union League and in underage competitions within the North Dublin Schoolboys/Girls League.